Indulux Technologies - Induction Lighting Innovators - Library

 Cover Image

-Industrial Materials Preparation Area Lighting - Case Study
+Induction Lighting Case Study: Industrial Materials Preparation Area

-A composite materials and structures fabrication company was located in an older industrial warehouse, with high ceilings.
-The pre-production area, where materials are measured and cut, was poorly lit by mercury vapour Highbay fixtures.
-The 12 inefficient Mercury Vapour fixtures were replaced with 15 Magnetic Induction Lamp based Highbay fixtures and the incandescent security lights were also replaced with low-wattage Induction Lamps.
+A composite materials and structures fabrication company, is located in an older industrial warehouse, with high ceilings.
+The pre-production area, where materials are measured and cut, was poorly lit by old mercury vapour (MV) High-bay fixtures.
+The 12 inefficient MV High-bay fixtures were replaced with 15 Magnetic Induction Lamp based High-bay fixtures, and the incandescent security lights were also replaced with low-wattage Induction Lamps.

 I